Metod Čepar, PhD

 Wolfova ulica 8 (2nd floor)

-Metod Čepar (17 October 1985) is researcher at the Section for the History of the Slovenian Language at the Fran Ramovš Institute of the Slovenian Language.
+Metod Čepar (17 October 1985) is researcher at the Department of the History of the Slovenian Language at the Fran Ramovš Institute of the Slovenian Language.
 He is a co-author and co-editor of the Dictionary of the 16th-Century Slovenian Literary Language (Vol. 1 A–D published in 2021).
 He is also expert for Slovak and Bulgarian language.

 Research areas